 The list of 24 character traits below (pic 2) will be helpful too.
 Feel free to add more (skills or traits), if you think something is important but not listed yet.
 Be honest with yourself when assessing your profile, it’s not necessary to impress anyone.

 In the end, you will get a clear picture of your character traits and skills.
 Focusing on the right side of the picture you find your strengths (in pic 1 this is “Gratitude”).
 Maybe some of them you forgot to mention before when listing your strong traits and skills, so you can add to the list you already created (see point 2 above).
-Checking the traits and skills on the left side, everything far left from average are your less developed skills or “weak points” (in pic 1 this is “Leadership”).
+Checking the traits and skills on the left side, everything far left from average is your less developed skills or “weak points” (in pic 1 this is “Leadership”).

 Decide, which skills to accept